Updated January 2023

 Assist with minor medical procedures

 Throughout the day, you may be asked to assist with minor medical procedures.
-MOAs can perform pregnancy tests, collect urine samples, process swab samples, cytology slides, and assist with minor surgery and physical exams.
+MOAs can perform pregnancy tests and assist with minor surgery and physical exams.

 They are also trained to collect blood, tissue, or other laboratory specimens, log the specimens, and prepare them for testing.
 This is the clinical side of the job.